cosbor11/user-asset-translator/README.md

  - **Report Consumer**:
    This is a user or client system that downloads files from our sftp server
  - **SFTP Service:**
     Only one server is needed.
 Clients can have separate inbox and outbox folders that only they have access to.
 Amazon has a managed service as part of their [aws-transfer-family](https://aws.amazon.com/aws-transfer-family) services.
 You can setup an sftp inbox to point to a specific s3 buckets and sub folders.
 See the S3 Bucket/Cloud Filestore section for more information.
-GCP does not have a managed sftp service, so we can just setup a med compute instance with a community docker linux image wit sftp service running ad a file listener to immediatly move the files from the instance to a file store.
+GCP does not have a managed sftp service, so we can just setup a medium-sized high compute instance with a community docker linux image with sftp service running ad a file listener to immediatly move the files from the instance to a file store.

     Note: For both solutions, we should setup Route 53 or DNS CNAME to give our clients a pretty url to use.